 Polyester clothes are preferred by many for winter hiking, especially when such clothes are designed for cold weather.
 They are moisture-wicking and transport moisture away from the skin surface to the outer surface of the fabric keeping the skin dry.
-There are also high-performance modified polyesters such as Thermolite, Polarguard, and Primaloft, engineered to provide warmth and comfort in cold environments and conditions.
+There are also high-performance modified polyesters such as Thermolite, Polarguard, G-Loft, and Primaloft, engineered to provide warmth and comfort in cold environments and conditions.
 The high-performance polyester designed to provide extra insulation and thermal comfort is usually modified in such a way that the fiber traps air inside and/or between each fiber.
 The final result is better protection from the elements as well as enhanced warmth and comfort.
 Such fibers are among the constituents of sleeping bags, winter gloves, jackets, pants, and footwear.

 Is polyester fabric stretchy?